April 22, 2021

 AHAM and air cleaner manufacturers have been working to learn more about an air cleaner’s role in reducing viruses and other microbiological pollutants.
 After 18 months of work by a committee of leading air cleaner manufacturers, public health professionals and academic researchers, AHAM in March 2022 finalized the first official industry air cleaner standard focusing on microbiological pollutants.
 The standard gives appliance manufacturers a consistent way to test the effectiveness of portable room air cleaners’ ability to remove viruses, bacteria and mold.

-Those who responded to AHAM’s survey reported using their room air cleaners 42% more than they did before the pandemic.
+Of those who responded to AHAM’s survey.
+42% reported using their air treatment appliances more than they did before the pandemic.
 Almost half — 46% — say they are taking steps to improve the quality of the air in their homes.
-Sixteen percent reported having purchased an air cleaner during the pandemic.
+Sixteen percent reported having purchased an air treatment appliance during the pandemic.

 AHAM asked more than 700 consumers who were concerned about indoor air quality how worried they were about several common household pollutants.
 In order, based on how many consumers said they were “very” or “somewhat” concerned, they were: